 You must mark your eGC1 Yes for Ready to Submit by the deadline listed in GIM 19 Internal Deadlines for Proposals to External Entities.

 For eGC1s which OSP will submit, if the answer is No, then OSP will not submit the application online.
 If the answer is Yes, then OSP will transmit these documents to the sponsor once they have completed their review process.

 Each time you withdraw or a reviewer returns your eGC1, SAGE clears the answer to this question.
-You will have to re-answer it when you re-complete the application.
+You will have to re-answer it when you re-route the application.
 This is to help you to remember to move it from No to Yes at the appropriate time.

 Check for Errors